egeozgul/Smart-Sensing-Thread-Factory/README.md

 - **firmwareSourceCode**: This directory includes the firmware for the microcontroller, which handles the overall operation of the system.
 The firmware reads sensor data, controls the stepper motors, adjusts system settings via a user interface, and maintains optimal conditions using PID control.

-- **Thread_Coating_Factory_Paper.pdf**: This document offers a comprehensive overview of the technical aspects of the thread coating process, including the system’s architecture, design rationale, and performance metrics.

 ## Setup

 1. Clone the repository: